-Alabama Standard Specifications, 2012 Edition, shall be modified by replacing SECTION 501 and SECTION 815 with the following:
+Alabama Standard Specifications, 2018 Edition, SECTION 501 shall be replaced with the following:

 SECTION 501 STRUCTURAL PORTLAND CEMENT CONCRETE

 501.01 Description.

 The work under this Section shall cover the furnishing of portland cement concrete to be used in constructing concrete structures.
 Structures shall include but are not limited to bridges of all types, box culverts, headwalls, retaining walls, and other miscellaneous structures.